 Hi, I’m James.
 I am an avid hunter and pro butcher.
-I have all kinds of kitchen knives, but for my kind of job, I like the boning knife best.
+I have all kinds of kitchen knives, but for my job, I like boning knives best.

-Butchering or cutting up meat is made so easy when I have a good quality, sharp knife as a tool.
+Butchering or cutting up meat is made so easy when I have a top quality, sharp knife as a tool.

-Why Do You Need The Best Boning Knife For Game Meat?
+Why Do You Need The Best Boning Knife?

 Unlike when you buy meat in a supermarket or from your friendly butcher, meat from a hunt is unclean and not processed.